“The clapping circle “squeak,” finally explained”

 While similar studies have been performed at stepped architectural features (such as the pyramid at Chichen-Itza), this is the most completely researched explanation of the “clapping circle” phenomenon.
 And now, thanks to these diligent acoustics students, the tour guides at Purdue University will have a proper scientific explanation for “the squeak!”

-the video link below, Link to a promotional video about the project created by Purdue University
+Check out the video link below to a promotional video about the project created by Purdue University